frizzlenpop/FrizzlenRanks/docs/tab.md

 - Sorting players by group priority in the tab list
 - Consistent display across server restarts and world changes
 - Compatibility with other plugins through strategic update timing
+- Robust persistence to maintain sorting even when other plugins modify the tab list

 ## Tab Display Features